daikitag/tskit-book-theme/docs/content-blocks.md

 ## Quotations and epigraphs

-Here is what quotations and epigraphs look like in `sphinx-book-theme`:
+Here is what quotations and epigraphs look like in `tskit-book-theme`:

 ```{example} Default markdown quotes
 > Here's my quote, it's pretty neat.